-Ernst & Young, sometimes referred to as EY, is one more Big Four accounting firms with headquarters in London.
+Ernst & Young, sometimes referred to as EY, has headquarters in London.
 EY has set out a clear vision of where we expect to be in the year 2020 and have a detailed roadmap for reaching our objectives.
-As a result, you will have greater opportunity than ever before to gain insights and experiences that will last you a lifetime
+As a result, you will have a greater opportunity than ever before to gain insights and experiences that will last you a lifetime

 - Associate – first and the entry job offered is a standard in the Big Four accounting firms.

 - Senior Associate – The job responsibilities of a senior associate are quite similar in nature to that of an associate, but the magnitude is different.

 - Manager – it is a managerial position in which you will be required to manage and supervise a team of associates and senior associates.

 - Senior Manager – The job roles and responsibilities at the level of a Senior Manager are completely different than the three levels that we just discussed.

 - Partner – This is a very senior position in any accounting and consulting firm.
 At this position, you will be in charge of functional units and many times even a geographic location.

 - Senior Partner – A senior partner is one who will be a part of all the strategic decisions made by the firm.